According to a recent study, people who spend more than 2 hours a day on digital devices are 2.5 times […]

 Dry eye has several common symptoms.
 If you are experiencing them, especially for an extended period of time, it is likely that you are experiencing dry eye.
 Apart from the obvious feeling of dryness in the eyes, symptoms can include:

-There is still debate on the exact reason why dry eye is so common following a LASIK procedure.
-However, there are a couple of theories.
+There's still debate among eye doctors on the exact reason why dry eye is so common following a LASIK procedure.
+However, there are a couple of theories:

 One is that due to the nature of the procedure, which involves the reshaping of the cornea by removing some tissue from beneath it, some nerves in the area are cut.
 This has no impact on vision, but it can temporarily impact the communication between the cornea and the tear glands, leading to drye eye, though it is generally short-lived.